 Digital Standards for NCI Websites and Social Media

-The Digital Standards for NCI Websites and Social Media provide content managers and developers guidance on visual and content standards, as well as policies and procedures, in effect for National Cancer Institute (NCI) digital media – including traditional and mobile websites, as well as social and new media channels.
+The Digital Standards for NCI Websites and Social Media provide guidance to content managers and developers concerning the visual and content standards, policies, and procedures in effect for National Cancer Institute (NCI) digital media, including traditional and mobile websites as well as social and new media channels.
 Policies include federal accessibility requirements and best practices in web design as well as NCI’s own visual and content standards.

 Federal Best Practices